What is it?

 5 examples of breakdown maintenance

-Breakdown maintenance is unique in its applications because it cannot be used with certain industries or products, especially ones that involve health and safety.
-This means that breakdown maintenance is most frequently used when parts are inexpensive or nonessential.
+It is unique in its applications because it cannot be used with certain industries or products, especially ones that involve health and safety.
+This means that it is most frequently used when parts are inexpensive or nonessential.

 Here are some examples in which breakdown maintenance is applicable: